droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc K - The Fallen Abbey.md

 If the players again answer her question with thoughtfulness and compassion, Kala looks them in the eyes and whispers, "I don't think bad dreams ever really go away."
 Despite her young age, her eyes look haunted and weary.

 Baroness Anna Krezkova arrives shortly thereafter and exclaims, “There you are, Kala!
 You can’t go outside without a coat or boots; you’ll catch cold."
 She then scoops Kala up and brings her inside.
 (If asked, Anna awkwardly apologizes for Kala’s macabre thoughts, and claims that Kala has been like this ever since she “took ill" a few days ago.
-A successful DC 12 Wisdom (Medicine) check suggests that Kala has no apparent illness, while a successful DC 12 Perception check to Sense Motive suggests that Anna is not telling the entire truth.
+A successful DC 12 Medicine check suggests that Kala has no apparent illness, while a successful DC 12 Perception check to Sense Motive suggests that Anna is not telling the entire truth.
 Anna refuses to elaborate and doubles down on her claim if challenged.)
 ### Dining Room & Living Room
 The dining room shares a space with the living room, with no wall dividing them.
 When the players enter this area, read: